protocolbuffers/protocolbuffers.github.io/content/support/cross-version-runtime-guarantee.md

----
-title: "Cross-Version Runtime Guarantee"
-weight: 930
-toc_hide: false
++++
-linkTitle: "Cross-Version Runtime Guarantee"
+title = "Cross-Version Runtime Guarantee" weight = 930
-no_list: "true"
-type: docs
-description: "The guarantees that the language has for cross-version runtime compatibility."
+description = "The guarantees that the language has for cross-version runtime compatibility." type = "docs"
----
++++

 <link rel="stylesheet" href="/includes/version-tables.css">